Simen-Andre-Fosse/My-School-projects/README.md

-# This is my school projects i have worked on and devolped at the University of Bergen.
+# This is my school projects that i have worked on and devolped at the University of Bergen.